Bayesian data-driven discovery of partial differential equations with variable coefficients: Background

-and put each coefficient into different groups.
-For example, the first term in every $\xi^{(i)}$, corresponding to the first candidate coefficient in the collection, should be in a single group.
-If one coefficient is proven not in the PDE, then the values in the whole corresponding group should be zero.
-To handle group sparsity in the regression, there have been several methods, such as group Lasso \cite{yuan2006model} and SGTR \cite{rudy2019data}.
-Among the extant methods, Bayesian group Lasso can easily give standard errors and other measurement of uncertainty, which is hard for non-Bayesian methods.
-Exact zero estimates can be obtained using posterior median in BGL-SS to facilitate variable selection.
-The details for BGL-SS is discussed in the following section.
+In this system, we put these coefficients into different groups.
+For example, the first term in every $\boldsymbol{\xi^{(i)}}$ will form a group of variables, corresponding to the time series from the PDE parameter.
+If a candidate term does not present in this PDE, the coefficients in this group should be zero uniformly.
+This falls into the setup of regression under group sparsity, which could be addressed by methods like the group Lasso \cite{yuan2006model} and SGTR \cite{rudy2019data}.
+Among the extant methods, Bayesian group Lasso can provide a distributional approximation, which is hard for non-Bayesian methods.
+Exact zero estimates can be obtained using the posterior median in BGL-SS to facilitate variable selection.
+The details for BGL-SS will be discussed in the following section.